-Unified by a return to the charm and nostalgia of the ‘beach shack’ and its resonance in the Australian vernacular, each of the designs alludes to the blissful possibilities of a simplified life.
-Luxury has been translated as space, light and an uncomplicated built language that amplifies landscape so that the structures recede.
-Their significance is in their ability to support balanced, holistic living through architectural interventions that are cohesive, integrated and future-focused behind the scenes.
+Unified by a return to the charm and nostalgia of the ‘beach shack’ and its resonance in the Australian vernacular, each of the concepts allude to the blissful possibilities of a simplified life.
+Luxury has been translated as space, light and an uncomplicated design language that amplifies landscape.
+Their significance is in their ability to support balanced, holistic living through architectural interventions that are cohesive, integrated and covertly future-focused.

 Robert Simeoni Architects has responded with an ephemeral design that enhances both the tenderness and roughness of the surrounding site.
 Amplifying the seductive qualities of the landscape, and the alignment of a pavilion-esque structure that hovers within the natural surrounds, a notion of impermanence has been appropriately heralded in a context that has witnessed eons of iterations of which this latest is but one of many.

 Wolveridge Architects has tapped into the social impact of the COVID-19 climate to lend to a design that nurtures the many facets of the professional and private life of future inhabitants.
 With a design that fits within the gentle natural contours of the site and is inspired by the form and materiality of Point Nepean’s gunnery bunkers, a passive and pragmatic resolution has been wrought from the inspiration of the socio-economic narrative and the dichotomy of the enduring quality of the natural environment.

 Edition Office has focused on an intent to realise a home with the least possible disruption to the existing conditions of the rugged coastal landscape.
 The recessed contours behind the dunes act as a natural pocket of silence and calm which is contrasted by the untamed force of Bass Straight ever present beyond.
 It is this notion of nature’s spectrum, framed as built ‘moments’ in an architectural response that is decidedly unfussy, that resonates through design.